-There is no justification whatsoever for bullying or harassment and it will not be tolerated in any form.
-Prejudice of any sort is absolutely repudiated as a reason for bullying or harassment.
+There is no justification whatsoever for bullying behaviour and it will not be tolerated in any form.
+Prejudice of any sort is absolutely repudiated as a reason for bullying.

-Bullying or harassing behaviour is a problem for both the perpetrator and the target and is addressed in positive and constructive ways which provide opportunities for growth and development for the bully and target alike.
+Bullying behaviour is a problem for both the bully and the target and is addressed in positive and constructive ways which provide opportunities for growth and development for the bully and target alike.